 Depending on your physical activity there is a corresponding amount for caloric intake.
-The more active a person is the more calories they will burn through out the day.
-The less active you are the less calories you need to consume.
+The more active a person is the more calories they will burn throughout the day.
+The less active you are the fewer calories you need to consume.
 It goes back to the gas tank analogy.

 Shaking Off The Salt:

 Choose and prepare foods with less sodium and salt, and don’t bring the salt shaker to the table.